astrojhgu/rt1d/README.rst

 Example
 -------

-rt1d is meant to be modular, in that you can run various pieces of the code in an isolated fashion.
-For instance, rather than running a full-blown radiative transfer simulation on a grid, you can also run single-zone non-equilibrium chemistry tests without any radiation at all.
+rt1d is meant to be modular.
+For instance, rather than running a full radiative transfer simulation on a grid, you can also run single-zone non-equilibrium chemistry tests without any radiation at all.

 However, there are also modules one can use to avoid writing rt1d scripts.
-They are located in the rt1d/run/Simulate.py module.
+They are located in the rt1d/run directory.
 In a Python terminal (or script), it's as easy as typing:

 >>>
 >>> import rt1d
 >>> sim = rt1d.run.Simulation()
+>>> sim.run()
 >>>

-RT returns an instance of the simulation class, which contains the data as well as instances of all major classes used in the calculation (e.g. Grid, Radiation, ChemicalNetwork, etc.).
+The 'sim' object is an instance of the simulation class, which contains the data as well as instancesof all major classes used in the calculation (e.g.
+Grid, Radiation, ChemicalNetwork, etc.).
+A second command to actually run the simulation is implemented so that if you like, you can initialize the grid, solver, and/or radiation sources without starting a calculation.
+This is useful for inspecting the properties of sources, as well as debugging.

 This example (all default parameter values) simulates the expansion of an I-front around a monochromatic source of 13.6 eV photons in an isothermal, hydrogen only medium (test #1 from the Radiative Transfer Comparison Project; Iliev et al. 2006).

 To do some simple analysis of the output, open up a python (or ipython) session and use built-in analysis routines, or look at the raw data itself:

 >>>
 >>> anl = rt1d.analyze.Simulation(sim.checkpoints)